 Make sure that you give yourself at least 90 minutes between your arrival time and your Tropic Air Departure.
 Don’t be afraid to ask for directions to the Tropic Air departure area located at the FBO which is where private jets leave from.
 I walked when I did the trip but you can take the airport shuttle that goes between terminals and just let the driver know you need to go to the FBO.

 Bus and Water Taxi from Cancun to Belize

-If your final destination is San Pedro and you want a road trip and to save a few bucks, then the ADO Bus might be the way to go.
-Their website is in Spanish but google translate helps – ADO Bus.
-The search engine is a bit quirky too, but just be patient and you’ll find the route.
-Land travel means would mean that there is a boat trip in store for you too (unless you opt to cross the border to Corozal and fly to San Pedro.)
-Cancun – Chetumal $30.00 plus a stay over night in Cancun, Playa Del Carmen or Chetumal. $75.00.
-Water Taxi from Chetumal to San Pedro $132.00 Departure 3:00 PM daily.
+If your final destination is San Pedro and you’re OK with a road trip and to save a few bucks, then the ADO Bus might be the way to go.
+Their website is in Spanish but Google translate helps – ADO Bus.
+The search field is a bit quirky too, but just be patient and you’ll find the route.
+Land travel means that there is a boat trip in store for you too unless you opt to cross the border to Corozal (Taxi $25.00) and fly to San Pedro; $75.50 one way.
+Bus from Cancun – Chetumal is $30.00 plus an overnight stay in Cancun, Playa Del Carmen or Chetumal; $75.00.
+Water Taxi from Chetumal to San Pedro $50.00; Departure 3:00 PM daily.

 Bottom Line Flight Pricing

 Bottom line is that when you come to Belize from pretty much anywhere in Canada via Toronto, you can expect to pay around $600.00 to $650.00 for your air travel to Belize City.
 Even if you live in a bordering town and you don’t mind going through U.S. Customs it looks as though it will be more convenient (and in many cases less expensive) to travel from good ole Canada ay?